ryandagley/ryandagley/README.md

 </details>

 * Day 22: Added a resume component to the portfolio website, but I'm still waiting on AWS to increase my CodeBuild service limit.
 Not sure why it's at 0.
 I followed a great tutorial last night about headless wordpress with next.js, but it has be rethinking my architecture.
 Should I build a blog as a separate app or not?
+While waiting on AWS, I decided to use Amplify instead and that takes care of my basic use-case here.
+The website does load, but for some reason, the images don't.